-Shape: Bristles can be soft and rounded to compact and cone shaped.
-The more compact and pointy the ends, the more precisely you can blend.
+Shape: Bristles can be soft and rounded to compact and cone-shaped.
+There are also soft rubber-tipped brushes which are excellent for smudging.
+Bristles that are compact with pointy ends give a more precise blend.
 You can also blend with the tips of regular eyeshadow brushes.

-Tips: Only go in the direction and over the area that you want the product to go – use a small precise movement.
+Tips: Only go in the direction and over the area you want the product to go – use a small and precise movement.

 Purpose: Precision application of eyebrow makeup to define, shape and fill in the brows.
-This type of brush is also good to create a precise eyeliner, or to get eyeshadow right into the lash line.
+This type of brush is also handy for creating eyeliner precisely or applying eyeshadow right into the lash line.

-Shape: A small brush with stiff, dense bristles that are cut with a blunt edge at an angle.
+Shape: A small brush with stiff, dense bristles cut at an angle with a blunt edge.

-Tips: If you don’t have brow makeup, you can use browns/neutrals in matte eyeshadow or kohl liner (put some on back of hand and use brush to apply to brow).
-Use short strokes of the brush to mimic the brow hairs rather than do a solid colour (unless this is the look you want!).
+Tips: If you don’t have brow makeup, you can use matte eyeshadow in browns or neutrals.
+You can also use Kohl eyeliner – for example, put some on the back of your hand and use the brush to apply to the brow.
+Use short and precise strokes in the direction of the brow to mimic the brow hairs.

-Purpose: To apply a precise and even gel, liquid or powder eyeliner; To get eyeshadow right into the lash line; For smudging out kohl eyeliner for a smoky effect.
+Purpose: To apply a precise and even gel, liquid or powder eyeliner.
+Also, to get eyeshadow right into the lash line.
+For smudging out kohl eyeliner for a smoky effect.

-Shape: A small brush with bristles that vary from round and pointed, to square and blunt.
+Shape: A small brush with bristles that can be round and pointed or square and blunt.
 There are also eyeliner brushes that have a bent ferrule.

-Tips: Gently press the colour right into the lash line inbetween the lashes to create a more solid line without gaps.
-To use eyeshadow as a solid liner, dampen the brush for a more intense colour.
+Tips: Gently press the colour right into the lash line between the lashes to create a more solid line without gaps.
+To use eyeshadow to create a solid eyeliner, dampen the brush for more intense colour.

-Purpose: To apply a wash of colour to the eyelids; To blend eyeshadow colours; To create depth in the eyelid crease; To add definition to the outer eyelid.
-Can use with any eyeshadow product (pressed powder, loose powder, glitters, cream and liquid).
+Purpose: To apply a wash of colour to the eyelids and to blend eyeshadow colours.
+To create depth in the eyelid crease and add definition to the outer eyelid.
+These brushes can apply any eyeshadow product (including pressed powder, loose powder, glitters, cream, and liquid).

-Shape: A small flat makeup brush that comes in a variety of bristle lengths.
-The longer bristles are good for applying a wash of colour and fatter bristles are good for blending.
+Shape: A small and flat makeup brush that comes in a variety of bristle lengths.
+The longer bristles are handy for applying a wash of eyeshadow colour – and a fatter head of bristles is good for blending.

 Purpose: To shape, define and fill in the lips with lipstick or gloss.
-There’s nothing wrong with applying direct from the lipstick tube for personal use, but if you’re a professional and/or like a precise shape, then use a lip brush.
+It is handy for creating a precise lipstick shape.
+There’s nothing wrong with applying directly from the lipstick tube for personal use, but a professional makeup artist should use a lip brush.

 Shape: Lip brushes come with or without a protective lid, or they can be retractable.
-This protects the hair and allows for a bit of lipstick to be kept ready to use without it getting mucky, or making a mess in your makeup bag.
-Bristles are usually synthetic and need to be dense and firm with a tapered shape, which helps create a precise edge.
+A brush lid is handy as it protects the bristles and allows for a bit of lipstick to be kept ready to use without it getting dirty or making a mess in your makeup bag.
+Bristles in lip brushes are usually synthetic.
+They also need to be dense and firm with a tapered shape, which helps create a precise edge.

 Tips: Outline your lips first to create the shape and then fill in.
 To help lipstick last, apply one light coat, blot with a tissue and reapply as desired.
 To prevent lip lines bleeding, use a lip pencil first round the lip line – match it to the lipstick colour.

-Purpose: To apply mascara, separate eye lashes and groom eyebrows.
-Mascara wands are not essential for personal, as the wands that come with a mascara are perfectly good enough.
-Professionals must work hygienically which means a fresh, clean wand per dip in the mascara tube.
+Purpose: To apply mascara, separate eyelashes and groom eyebrows.
+Mascara wands are not essential for personal use, as the wand that comes with mascara are perfectly efficient enough.
+However, professionals must work hygienically, which means a clean wand per dip in the mascara tube.

-Shape: A spiral of synthetic fibres (just like the mascara wands in mascara tubes) on a long handle.
-Disposable mascara wands come in a variety of shapes and some may find the shorter handles easier to control (and you can clean them to use again).
+Shape: A spiral of synthetic fibres – just like the mascara wands in mascara tubes – on a long handle.
+Disposable mascara wands come with short handles.
+Some people may find the shorter handles easier to control (plus, you can clean them to use again if needed).

-Tips: To groom or brush out foundation from the eyebrows, brush the clean mascara wand over the brows in the direction that the hair grows.
+Tips: To clean off the foundation from the eyebrows, brush the clean mascara wand over the brows in the direction that the hair grows.